Viewing Config Files from the Resources Page

-Config files are viewable as instances within the Device tree underneath their associated device.
+Config files are viewable as instances within the Resources tree underneath their associated device.

 Once in the Configsource node, you can view your config versions by clicking on the "Configs" Tab.